Pajdzik/Kamilpedia/Engineering/Languages and Frameworks/JavaScript/Effect.md

 		- `Effect.async` is used to wrap callback-style functions
 	- `Effect.suspend` delays the creation of an effect
 		- takes a thunk
+		- useful for
-		- useful for functions with side-effects
+			- functions with side-effects
-		- useful for circular dependencies (recursion)
+			- circular dependencies (recursion)
+			- unifying return type
+- Running
+	- `runSync` executes an effect synchronously
 	-
 # References
 - [Getting Started](https://effect.website/docs/getting-started)